 The same goes for the Spring cleaning that I am in the midst of – boxing up clothes and books, recycling old papers and throwing out things I never knew I had has been like lifting an enormous weight off my shoulders.

-It boggled my mind realizing how heavy the things in our life can be on us.
-And also how freeing it can be to purge and not feel dependent on things.
+It boggled my mind realizing how heavy the things in our life can be – literally and figuratively.
+Purging helps us not feel so dependent on things.
 Whether it was “I like this shirt and I’ll wear it someday, even if I haven’t worn it since high school,” or “This book was an okay read, but maybe I’ll want to reread it someday,” I knew I was holding on to too much.
-So I started to really assess what I need, what I use and the rest could be a treasure for someone else, or in the worst case scenario, trash.
+So I started to really assess what I need, what I use and the rest could be a treasure for someone else.

 I have a dozen boxes of clothes ready to donate, giving me more room in my closet.
 I’m starting to pull off books from my shelves that I’m hoping to sell back and make some money, or donate to a library or local book store.
 Then maybe I can make room for the books I can’t wait to read.